bird-house/flyingpigeon/docs/source/descriptions/weatherregimes.rst

   Region for weather regimes classification specified by coordinate bounding box

 **Nr. of clusters**
-  defining the number of Weatherregies to be detected
+  defines the number of weather regimes to be detected

 Outputs: